republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 The price is a 32-bit unsigned integer.
 The first 16-bits are the co-efficient, _c_, and the second 16-bits are the exponent, _q_.
 The price is encoded as _0.005*c*10^(q-26.0)_.
 The value of _c_ must be an integer in the range 1 to 1999 inclusively.
 The value of _q_ must be an integer in the range 0 to 52 inclusively.

-The price is interpreted as the cost, in 10e-12 units of the priority token, for 1 standard unit of the non-priority token.
-For example, if the price of REN is 0.000009555BTC, then the price should be listed as 9.5*10e6, where _c = 1911_ and _q = 32_.
+The price is interpreted as the cost for 1 standard unit of the priority token, in _1e-12_ units of the non-priority token.
+For example, if the price of REN is _0.000009555BTC_, then the price should be listed as _9.5*10e6_, where _c = 1911_ and _q = 32_.

 ### Volume

 The volume is a 32-bit unsigned integer.
 The first 16-bits are the co-efficient, _c_, and the second 16-bits are the exponent, _q_.
 The price is encoded as _0.2*c*10^q_.
 The value of _c_ must be an integer in the range 1 to 49 inclusively.
 The value of _q_ must be an integer in the range 0 to 52 inclusively.

-The volume is interpreted as the maximum number of 10e-12 units of the priority token that can be traded by this order.
+The volume is interpreted as the maximum number of _1e-12_ units of the priority token that can be traded by this order.

 ### Minimum Volume

 The minimum volume is a 32-bit unsigned integer.
 The first 16-bits are the co-efficient, _c_, and the second 16-bits are the exponent, _q_.
 The price is encoded as _0.2*c*10^q_.
 The value of _c_ must be an integer in the range 1 to 49 inclusively.
 The value of _q_ must be an integer in the range 0 to 52 inclusively.

-The minimum volume is interpreted as the minimum number of 10e-12 units of the priority token that can be traded by this order.
+The minimum volume is interpreted as the minimum number of _1e-12_ units of the priority token that can be traded by this order.

 ### Nonce